dlion/dryrun/_posts/2021-03-27-manage-your-learning-process-with-toby.md

 ---
-title: "Manage your learning process with Toby"
+title: Manage your learning process with Toby
-description: "As a greedy learner, I used to find myself full of bookmarks of stuff I want to read or watch.
-I've never had a good place to keep all the things I read/watched until I found Toby."
+description: As a greedy learner, I used to find myself full of bookmarks of stuff I want to read or watch.
+I've never had a good place to keep all the things I read/watched until I found Toby.
 tags:
-  - Life
+- learning
 cover: "/assets/images/covers/toby.png"
 ---

 As a greedy learner, I used to find myself full of bookmarks of stuff I want to read or watch.
 I've never had a good place to keep all the things I read/watched until I found Toby.